Taste Hack + Pro Tips for Costco's Instant Boba Packs

 How to Heat Boba Bam Instant Boba?

-Boba Bam makes these very convenient to make.
+The Costco Instant Boba packs are very convenient to make.
 The boba and sweetener need to be heated, and there are two different preparation options on the packaging.

 The easiest method will be in the microwave.